mohamedgamal7/DL-env-easy/README.md

 6- Go to the boot menu in your device and choose the usb drive .

-7- ollow the install instructions by the prompt windows. this may help [link](https://www.youtube.com/watch?v=G7ffzC4S0A4)
+7- follow the install instructions by the prompt windows. this may help [link](https://www.youtube.com/watch?v=G7ffzC4S0A4)

 ----------------------------------------------------------------------------------------------------